Policy 2105 - Louisiana Board of Regents Support Fund Endowed Professorships

 A review and discussion of the established goals and related professional activities for the professorship will be included as part of the annual faculty evaluation procedure.
 Failure to meet the conditions of appointment can result in termination of the professorship.

 Reports assessing the accomplishments of each professorship are to be submitted to the Board of Regents.
-The respective academic unit will be responsible for preparation of such reports.
-As of 1992, these reports are to be submitted every five years.
+The respective academic unit will be responsible for preparation of such reports as required.